Malaria Clinical Presentation

 History

-Also determine the patient's immune status, age, and pregnancy status; allergies or other medical conditions that he or she may have; and medications that he or she may be using.
+Also determine the patient's immune status, age, and pregnancy status; allergies or other medical conditions that they may have; and medications that they may be using.

 • Cough